wavexx/screenkey/README.rst

-If you're recording a screencast where almost all editing is already visible (for example, in ``vi`` or most other text editors), consider using a bigger screen font instead, letting the viewer read the text directly on the real program.
+If you're recording a screencast where almost all editing is already visible (for example, in ``vi`` or most other text editors), consider using a bigger screen font instead, so that the viewer can read the text directly while the program is being used.

 If the control sequences you're typing are rare, you might even want to spell what you're doing instead of obscuring the screen with the typing output.